Sensorica/true_commons/documentation/TRUE_COMMONS_ARCHITECTURE.md

 - **Agents**: People and organizations interacting with resources
 - **Processes**: Creation, modification, and usage workflows
 - **Commitments**: Promises for future economic activity
+- **Log**: a claim for contribution(s) that needs validation by peers in order to become a contribution.
+It describes what has been done, why and may include references to collaboratirs / withnesses. **Commitment** by an agent, validated by peers.
+- **Contributions**: An addition to a value stream of a resource to which paticipants attribute value.
+It is the fulfillment of a **Commitment** by an agent, validated by peers.

 #### 3. Collaboration System
 - **Real-time Editing**: Operational Transform-based collaborative editing